tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 * Declaring variables requires a variable name, and in most cases, a value.

-* Review how to capture calculation output with variables.
+* Variables can be assigned values derived from the calculation of other variables.

 * Data types are implicitly understood in Python.
 This means that users do not have to specify the data type for a variable.